Multi-family winterization checklist: 18 steps to take ASAP

 #14.
 Have Chimneys and Flues Professionally Cleaned

 As the weather gets colder, your residents may light up their fireplaces more often, which can cause a buildup of creosote in the flue and chimney.
 Too much creosote can cause a chimney fire.
-Make sure every single fireplace gets an inspection and a cleaning, as well as all chimneys.
+Make sure every single fireplace and chimney gets an inspection and a cleaning.

 And while you’re at it, talk to residents about fire safety and give them clear guidelines on fireplace use, as well as the proper way to put out a fire.